insistondoubt/File/README.md

 ### The sandbox

 The easiest way to get going with OdysseyJS is with their sandbox editor.
 Think of the sandbox as your place to play around with and build your map.
-You won't be able to take full advantage of the [(OdysseyJS library)](http://cartodb.github.io/odyssey.js/documentation/), but you'll be able to quickly get creative, do silly things, make mistakes, and do something amazing.
+You won't be able to take full advantage of the [OdysseyJS library](http://cartodb.github.io/odyssey.js/documentation/), but you'll be able to quickly get creative, do silly things, make mistakes, and do something amazing.
 The sandbox is pretty good metaphor!

 You can find the OdysseyJS sandbox at [http://cartodb.github.io/odyssey.js/sandbox/sandbox.html](http://cartodb.github.io/odyssey.js/sandbox/sandbox.html).
 When you get to the OdysseyJS sandbox you'll have the opportunity to choose from 3 different templates: